AZentertain: Arizona Gold Rush: Santa Catalinas The Lost City

 The Lost City in the Cañada del Oro

-There is a persistent legend of a lost city in the Santa Catalinas mountains along Cañada del Oro, north of Tucson.
+There is a persistent legend of an ancient, lost city located somewhere in the Santa Catalinas Mountains along Cañada del Oro, north of Tucson, Arizona.
+There is truth to the legend.

 Rediscovering the Lost City of the Catalinas during the 1880s gold rush